DennisDean/SleepScienceViewer4/README.md

 ## Dependencies

-This application was developed in Python 3.12, with the GUI built using PySide6.
-Please refer to [requirements.txt](requirements.txt) for a complete list of required dependencies.
+This application was developed in Python 3.12, with the graphical user interface (GUI) built using PySide6.
+For a complete list of required dependencies, please refer to requirements.txt.

+Users should be mindful of the memory demands associated with displaying multiple spectrograms.
+As a reference point, displaying ten 11-hour ECG spectrograms requires approximately 25 GB of memory.

 ## Download Test Data